About the organisers

-Since 2005, the history of Meitheal Mara's Ocean to City Maritime Festival has grown to reflect the re-awakening of a unique boating culture that has its first record dating back to 100BC, from the time of Julius Ceasar.
+Since 2005, the development of Meitheal Mara's Ocean to City Maritime Festival has grown to reflect the re-awakening of a unique boating culture that has been part of Ireland's history for a long, long time.

-Originally, Ocean to City consisted of a rowing race (called "An Rás Mór" i.e. The Big Race) that embraced the use of the traditional celtic Curachs.
-These curachs were used for ocean and river fishing, for ferrying and for the transport of goods and livestock, including sheep and cattle.
+Originally, Ocean to City consisted of a rowing race (called "An Rás Mór" i.e. The Big Race) that embraced the use of the traditional celtic currachs.
+These currachs were used for ocean and river fishing, for ferrying and for the transport of goods and livestock, including sheep and cattle.

-Today, curachs are also used for sport and racing.
-Nationally, the sport thrives, with many regional fixtures and clubs including Naomhóga Chorcaí, West Clare Currach Club, Cumann na gCurrach, etc. The sport has also taken off abroad with many clubs in the USA and Europe.
+Today, currachs are also used for sport and racing.
+Nationally the sport thrives, with many regional fixtures and clubs including Naomhóga Chorcaí, West Clare Currach Club, Cumann na gCurrach, etc. The sport has also taken off abroad with many clubs in the USA and Europe.

 This has been supported by the growing interest in traditional boat building by individuals, organisations and charities including Meitheal Mara, Gael Linn and Dingle Currach, whose aims are to maintain boat building heritage and craftsmanship skills.

-An Rás Mór, now caters for a variety of traditional & non-traditional rowing boats and by 2015, it is envisioned that there will be 400 boats on the water on the day of the race.
+An Rás Mór now caters for a variety of traditional & non-traditional rowing boats and attracts hundreds of participants annually.

-Each year, the festival develops around An Rás Mór, to reflect a set of shared attitudes, values, goals, and practices that characterises Meitheal Mara and the many world-wide supporters.
+Developed as an extension to the Rás Mór, the Ocean to City Maritime Festival has grown into a unique cultural, sporting and heritage event.
+It reflects the same set of shared attitudes, values, goals, and practices that characterises Meitheal Mara and the many world-wide supporters.

 The Ocean to City Maritime Festival remains unique to Ireland and to our heritage as an island folk.
 It is anticipated that the festival will continue to grow with the optimism, expertise, skills & creativity of it's team which in turn will attract visitors and animate Irelands cultural, sporting & heritage traditions.